 You’ll want to cook this in two batches, so mentally divide the ingredients but prep them all at once.
 Break up large clumps of rice and separate the grains.
 Mix eggs together Have everything ready because it cooks in minutes.

-Into the skillet, with the remaining vegetables, add the half the rice, then half the peas and bean sprouts, s tossing between each addition.
+Into the skillet, with the remaining vegetables, add the half the rice, then half the peas and 1/2 the bean sprouts, tossing between each addition.
 Use your spatula to break up any clumps.
-Add the sauces, and salt, white pepper and fold over several times to mix.
+Add the sauces, half of each, white pepper and fold over several times to mix.
 A few bits of white rice here and there are ok.
 Continue to cook three to four more minutes longer.

-Add more oil if the rice begins to stick to the wok; reduce the heat if it starts to scorch.
+Add more oil if the rice begins to stick to the pan; reduce the heat if it starts to scorch.
 Sprinkle with sesame oil, carefully; it can be strong.
 Taste and adjust seasonings if necessary.
 Divide the rice among 2 serving plates.
-Serve immediately, and cook second batch.
+Serve immediately, garnishing with green onion if desired.

 - A full can of bean sprouts can be overwhelming.
 Drain a can into a container, catching the liquid.
 Use half of the sprouts but put the rest, covered in the liquid in a Ziploc and freeze.
 No waste.